EricR401S/Similarity-Search-GameCards-with-Rust-Qdrant/README.md

 Creative Commons.

 ## Status
-This project is complete as of March 2024.
+This project is complete as of April 2024.